an Audience is more than Customers

 Let’s talk about artists’ unpaid labor.

 Videos by Bryana Bibbs, Lynn Basa, Nayeon Yang, Breanna Robinson, Eseosa Edebiri, and Marie Baldwin

 So we put our lives on the line for writing.

 Twirling the world around the waist like a pink hula hoop

 – “Made in the 70’s” by Eunyoung Jin

 Translated by Nayeon Yang

 is a project to realize art practice as practical “work.”
-I want to discuss the inherited social framework that fails to recognize artists’ labor, as well as art workers’ labor, and their rights to get paid for it.
+I want to discuss the inherited social framework that fails to recognize artists’ labor and their rights to get paid for it.

-As I study the relations of labor and capital, it is natural to question the odd equation: Artists’ finite resources, such as physical and emotional labor + time + money ÷ Art.
+As I study the relations of labor and capital, it is natural to question the odd equation: Artists’ finite resources, such as physical and emotional energy + time + money ÷ Art = Living condition.
 The more I work on art, the more destitute I get.

 “To survive as an artist, you need a wealthy partner.”
 This was a joke from an established artist at her talk when I was a student ten years ago.
 Recalling this “joke” now, I cannot laugh even slightly.
 It is still too close to reality, like when I heard “To survive as a woman, you’d need to meet a rich man” in my childhood.
 I am still in a society where I cannot be independent and where I need to rely on someone’s “generous” support, even though I work more than 60 hours (art+day jobs) a week.
 In this sense, the artists’ labor is similar to women’s household labor and caregiver’s labor, which are not recognized as valuable “labor” in a patriarchal society; artists’ resources, such as their labor, time, and money they earn from day jobs, are too often taken for free to feed the art industry.
 I want a society where a joke like “meet a rich partner” doesn’t need to descend to the next generation.